It’s hard to meaningfully connect with colleagues when you only see their profile picture—the result of an old photoshoot.

 Uncover your company’s collaboration challenges using surveys and 1-to-1 conversations with employees.
 Hurdles inform your pledge’s steps.
 If one team works later hours than most others at the company, you could pledge to spend one day each week working those hours so you could interact with them more.
 Adding this item encourages teams to get to know each other rather than avoid contact.

 4. Build a team based on their time zones

 Remote companies can hire talent from anywhere.
 But hiring people in dispersed time zones can slow down projects and spark division among employees.

 Another issue with building a team in vastly different time zones is finding a meeting time that works for everyone.
-If half your team is in the US and the other half in Western Europe, you can find a time that’s not too early or late.
-But what if half your team is in Mexico and the other half in Hong Kong?
+If half of your team is in the US and the other half in Western Europe, you can find a time that’s not too early or late.
+But what if half of your team is in Mexico and the other half in Hong Kong?
 In this scenario, one group would have to stay up late or wake up early, which can tire employees.

 You could host two sessions at the same meeting.
 But suppose members of two time zones never see each other.
 In that case, it’s unlikely they’ll build friendships and a sense of camaraderie between each other.

 One solution to a disbanded global team is hiring talent within a seven-hour time difference.
 So if your team is mainly in America, and you can’t find talent on this continent, look for candidates in Europe.
 This overlap gives workers at least one hour to partake in casual events and video meetings, where they can build rapport with colleagues.